 Eligibility & Requirements

-- Applicants must be from Ph.D. and/or MS degree granting institutions.
+- Applicants (U.S. and non-U.S. citizens) must be from Ph.D. and/or MS degree granting institutions.

 - Those holding the academic rank of Assistant Professor (or Research Assistant Professor) within a tenure track (or Research track) appointment, or Instructor, if eligible to apply for independent research funding by their institution, are eligible to apply for these research starter grants, providing their proposed research is neither directly nor indirectly already being subsidized to any significant degree by an extramural support mechanism.
 Individuals receiving only intramural funding or start-up funding from their institution are eligible to apply for Research Starter Grant awards

 - Applicants will be judged on the scientific merit of the proposed research and degree of financial need.